 Advances in general-purpose machine learning have largely been spearheaded by models based on the transformer architecture.
 These models have proven extremely impressive in their capabilities; however, they have a fundamental limitation.
 A transformer does not maintain state between requests, meaning that beyond its initial training and context window, it has no memory.
 In addition, it completely lacks temporal continuity between interactions.

 To evaluate this approach, I built and trained a small twenty-neuron graph on Boolean operations, including the non-linear XOR and NAND, to assess its ability to learn basic functions.
-The system demonstrated the ability to learn each of these functions at perfect accuracy while maintaining continuous state and exhibiting early signs of memory-like behavior during prototyping.
-However, the continual learning did lead to catastrophic forgetting due to too much plasticity.
+The system demonstrated the ability to learn each of these functions at perfect accuracy while maintaining continuous state.
+However, the graphs even without sequential

 The dominant paradigm in modern machine learning is the transformer architecture, introduced by Vaswani et al. [1] in Attention Is All You Need.
 Transformers process input sequences via self-attention mechanisms and have achieved remarkable results across language, vision, and reasoning tasks.
 However, as described below, they are stateless between calls and require the full context to be re-fed on every interaction.